DTGlov/go-basics/README.md

 # go-basics
-First steps at learing Golang
+First steps at learning Golang
+This repo covers all the basics of Golang